willemveerman/d-scheduler/README.md

 ## Update 13/12/2019

 I found a bug in my code.
 I have now fixed it by adding a recursive statement.
-With the activities provided in the case-study it is possible to create a rota for 14 teams or less; if the user tries to create schedules for more than 14 teams using these acitivities the code will throw an error.
+With the activities provided in the case-study it is possible to create a rota for 14 teams or less; the code will throw an error if the user tries to create schedules for more than 14 teams using the provided acitivities.

 Because of the random approach that I have taken, when scheduling for 14 teams, the function can make hundreds of attempts before it finds a set of schedules which don't overlap.
-Hence, I have inserted a catch to prevent the code from reaching python's recursion limit and crashing inelegantly, although this comes at a cost of occasionally not providing the output sought by the user.
-The recursion limit can be altered, one potential addition to this script would be to offer a mechanism to effect that.
+Hence, I have inserted a catch to prevent the code from reaching python's recursion limit and crashing, although this comes at a cost of occasionally not providing the output sought by the user.
+Python's recursion limit can be altered - one potential addition to this script would be to offer a mechanism to effect that.